Neroptik/neroptik-mining/README.md

 # neroptik-mining
-EasyUO Mining script

 ## Setup Ultima Online with EasyUO (for Ashworld freeshard players)

-* Install Ultime Online from Ashworld website:
+* Install Ultima Online from Ashworld website:
 	* http://www.ashworld-uo.com/download/AshWorld-UO.exe
 * Checkout this repository.
 You will obtain:
 	* The mining script